Sinitic languages: Mandarin

-as well as other lects, which do not neatly fall into these categories, such as Mandarinic Junhua varieties.
+as well as other lects, which do not neatly fall into these categories, such as Mandarin Junhua varieties.

-Mandarinic varieties can be defined by their universally lost -m final, low number of tones, and smaller inventory of classifiers, among other features.
-Mandarinic languages also often have rhotic erhua rimes, though the amount of its use may vary between lects.
-Loss of checked tone is an often cited criterion for Mandarinic languages, though lects such as Yangzhounese and Taiyuannese show otherwise.
+Varieties of Mandarin can be defined by their universally lost -m final, low number of tones, and smaller inventory of classifiers, among other features.
+Mandarin lects also often have rhotic erhua rimes, though the amount of its use may vary between lects.
+Loss of checked tone is an often cited criterion for Mandarin languages, though lects such as Yangzhounese and Taiyuannese show otherwise.

 Northeastern and Beijing Mandarin

 Northeastern Mandarin is spoken in Heilongjiang, Jilin, most of Liaoning and northeastern Inner Mongolia, whereas Beijing Mandarin is spoken in northern Hebei, most of Beijing, parts of Tianjin and Inner Mongolia.
 The two families' most notable features are the heavy use of rhotic erhua and seemingly random distribution of the dark checked tone, and generally having four tones with the contours of high flat, rising, dipping, and falling.

 Northeastern Mandarin, especially in Heilongjiang, contains many loanwords from Russian.

 Northeastern Mandarin lects can be divided into three main groups, namely Hafu (including Harbinnese and Changchunnese), Jishen (including Jilinnese and Shenyangnese), and Heisong.
 Notably, the extinct Taz language of Russia is also a Northeastern Mandarin language.
 Beijing is sometimes included in Northeastern Mandarin due to its distribution of the historical dark checked tone, though is listed as its own group by others, often due to its more regular light checked tones.